-This is why, when crafting a user experience for your website, the design of your search feature must be intuitive.
-If visitors are using it, that means they’re on a mission for something specific.
+Your search bar must be intuitive.
+If visitors are using it, that means they want something specific.
 And, as designers, we’re tasked with helping them get there.
-Our design choices can make the difference between a good or bad navigation experience, which translates to a conversion or a bounce.
+Your choices can make the difference between a good or bad navigation experience.
+That ultimately translates to a conversion or a bounce.

 In this guide, we’ll learn how to create the best search bar for your website.
-By implementing these design guidelines, you’ll help users locate their desired content quickly and smoothly.
+By implementing these design guidelines, you’ll help users quickly find information.

-Before we cover best practices, it’s important to consider whether your website would benefit from an internal site search feature in the first place.
+Before we dive in, consider whether your website would benefit from an internal search feature in the first place.

-While there’s no hard “yes” or “no” for including a search feature, larger sites generally will benefit from search more than smaller ones.
-This is because users are more likely to rely on search when faced with extensive click navigation.
+While there’s no hard “yes” or “no” for including a search feature, larger sites generally benefit from search more than smaller ones.
+That's because users are more likely to rely on search when faced with extensive navigation.

-Also, if users land on your homepage with a specific piece of content, category, or product in mind, they might prefer to type it in, rather than rely on primary and secondary click navigation.
+Further, consider the scope of your offerings.
+If users land on your homepage with a specific piece of content or product in mind, they might prefer to type it in, rather than rely on click navigation.

-If you’re still unsure, you can add a search feature and track user activity to determine whether your search bar is being utilized (and, if so, whether it’s being used effectively), then decide whether to keep or scrap it.
+If you’re still unsure, you can add a search feature and track user activity.
+This will help you determine whether your search bar is being used — and, if so, whether it’s being used effectively.
+You can then decide whether to keep or scrap it.

 Search Bar Design Best Practices

 - Include a text field and a search button.